juniorsundarCasual/TGT/vault/volume-2.chapter-150.md

 "You've worked with my mother before.
 Can you perform this procedure explained here?"
 Jean asked while handing the journal to Josie.

 "I'm sorry," Josie quickly denied.
-"This slave was only a companion - an assistant - while Madam performed, therefore she does not know how.
+"This slave was only a companion - an assistant - while Madam performed.
+Therefore she does not know how to replicate Madam's methods.
 Apart from that, this slave specialises in alchemy."

 Jean's face scrunched up in distress.
 She approached Chiani with faltering steps and grasped the woman's hand tight.

-"Little girl," the midwife scoffed, but was quickly opposed with a firm and forceful stare from Josie. "*cough* Young mistress, I think we should proceed with my suggestion now."
+"Little girl," the midwife scoffed but was quickly countered with a firm and forceful stare from Josie. "*cough* Young mistress, I think we should proceed with my suggestion now."

 ""NO!""
 Marie and Kannan burst through the doors, sheer panic laced in their voices.
 "You can't kill my wife!"
 Kannan vehemently rejected with a frantic stutter.
 His eyes had reddened veins bulging out, possibly through a surge of anger, frustration and sorrow.
 He rushed forwards and physically dragged the midwife out of the room, "GET OUT!"